SEIR-0911/project_2/README.md

 ☐ Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, **it should have a consistent and polished user interface.**

+☐ At least 1 Additonal Create Update or Delete functionality across Front and Back End

 ### Optionally, Your App May:

 ☐ Consume a third-party API.
 If you choose to implement this option, it's likely that the data from the API will be a key data resource in your app, therefore it's important to consider how to implement whatever CRUD data operations will apply.
 For example, how will data from the API find its way into your database?
 Be sure to discuss with an instructor when planning your app's features.